 - Tackles a range of harmful contaminants – The

-Clearly Filteredshows just how capable a water filter pitcher can be, removing more than 365 harmful contaminants from tap water.
+Clearly Filteredshows just how capable a water filter pitcher can be, reducing more than 365 harmful contaminants from tap water.

 - Independently tested to NSF Standards – Although the

-Clearly Filteredpitcher doesn’t have an official NSF certification, this water filter is tested and independently certified to a range of NSF Standards: 42, 53 (for removing lead), 244, 401, and 473.
+Clearly Filteredpitcher doesn’t have an official NSF certification, this water filter is tested and independently certified to a range of NSF Standards: 42, 53 (for reducing lead), 401, and 473.

 - Made from strong plastic – This tap water filter has a BPA- and BPS-free durable Tritan plastic design.